KBP 2013 Tracks

-Each team that submits runs for evaluation is required to write a paper for the TAC 2012 proceedings that reports how the runs were produced (to the extent that intellectual property concerns allow) and any additional experiments or analysis conducted using TAC 2012 data.
-A draft version of the proceedings papers is distributed to TAC 2012 workshop attendees.
+Each team that submits runs for evaluation is required to write a paper for the TAC KBP 2013 proceedings that reports how the runs were produced (to the extent that intellectual property concerns allow) and any additional experiments or analysis conducted using TAC KBP 2013 data.
+A draft version of the proceedings papers is distributed to TAC KBP 2013 workshop attendees.
 The final proceedings are published on the TAC web site only after the workshop.
 The workshop version of papers gives workshop attendees something concrete to discuss during the meeting itself, but participants have the opportunity to revise their papers based on findings from workshop discussion before publication in the final proceedings.

-All teams are strongly encouraged to present their system(s) and results as a poster/demo at the TAC 2012 workshop.
-Teams are also allowed to give oral presentations at the workshop; oral presentations are selected based on presentation proposals rather than on entire papers.
+All teams are strongly encouraged to present their system(s) and results as a poster/demo at the TAC KBP 2013 workshop.
+Teams may also give oral presentations at the workshop; oral presentations are selected based on presentation proposals rather than on entire papers.

-Unless specifically invited by the TAC Advisory Committee, a team may contribute a paper to the proceedings and give a presentation at the TAC 2012 workshop only if it has also submitted at least one run for evaluation.
+Unless specifically invited by the TAC Advisory Committee, a team may contribute a paper to the proceedings and give a presentation at the TAC KBP 2013 workshop only if it has also submitted at least one run for evaluation.

-Each team is required to write a paper that will be distributed at the workshop and published in the final proceedings.
-The paper should consist of a description of the team's TAC 2012 system(s) and any additional experiments or analysis of TAC 2012 tasks, evaluations, and results.
+Each team is required to write a full paper that will be distributed at the workshop and published in the final proceedings.
+The paper should consist of a description of the team's TAC KBP 2013 system(s) and any additional experiments or analysis of TAC KBP 2013 tasks, evaluations, and results.
 Papers do not undergo a standard peer review, although NIST reserves the right to exclude non-responsive papers.
 (Participants are encouraged to expand on the work reported in their TAC proceedings papers and submit the results to peer-reviewed conferences, journals, and other venues.)

-Each team should write a single paper for all tasks in which the team participated.
-Paper length is limited to 12 pages for the first task, plus 4 additional pages per additional task (e.g., a team that submits runs for three tasks would be allowed a total of 20 pages).
+Each team should write a single paper for all tracks in which the team participated.
+Paper length is limited to 12 pages for the first track, plus 4 additional pages per additional track (e.g., a team that submits runs for three tracks would be allowed a total of 20 pages).
 NIST reserves the right to exclude papers that exceed the page limit.

 Papers must print on 8.5 x 11 inch paper.
 These are the only paper formatting requirements:

-The workshop version of the paper and signed copyright release form(s) should be submitted to NIST by October 17, 2012.
+The workshop version of the paper and signed copyright release form(s) should be submitted to NIST by November 11, 2013.
 The paper should be submitted using the online paper submission form.
-The copyright release form(s) should be sent by email or fax when the paper is submitted.

 Teams wishing to give an oral presentation at the workshop must submit a presentation proposal.
-Each team may submit up to three presentation proposals -- one for each task area in which it participated:
+Each team may submit up to 6 presentation proposals -- one for each track in which it participated: